mootools/mootools-core/Docs/Drag/Drag.md

 Drag Method: detach {#Drag:detach}
 ----------------------------------

-Detaches the mouse listener from the handle.
+Detaches the mouse listener from the handle, preventing the Element from being dragged.

 ### Syntax: